FEISystems/ms-macwis-prototype/README.md

 The Google language tool bar on the upper right corner enables users to view search results in other languages.
 This is an initial attempt to address the language preferences expressed in the caseworker Q&A, specifically English, Spanish, and Vietnamese.

 **Print**
 We anticipated that users may want to print the providers they have identified during the search.
-To print selected providers, select the checkbox next to the desired provider and click “Print Selected” button
+To print selected providers, select the checkbox next to the desired provider and click “Print Selected” button.

 #  VIII.
 Reporting Prototype or Documentation Bugs
 Issues can be reported to MS.bugreport@feisystems.com.
 This information is included as a footer in the Home Page of the prototype.